 Appreciate means recognizing the worth, value, or importance of something or someone, often with feelings of gratitude or respect.

-It can also mean to increase in value over time, particularly in financial contexts.
-In everyday language, it typically refers to showing genuine recognition for a kind act, a positive quality, or a special moment.
+It can also mean to increase in value over time, particularly in financial contexts (for example, an asset appreciates).
+In everyday language, it usually refers to showing genuine recognition for a kind act, a positive quality, or a special moment.

 Definition